langdoc-minawao/langdoc-minawao/index.md

 # 🗣️🌎 Welcome to the Project "Documentation of Chinene and Dghwede in the language ecology of the UNHCR camp of Minawao, Cameroon"

-A collaborative, multi-stream research initiative bringing together
+A three-year collaborative, multi-stream research initiative bringing together
-**fieldwork, data, analysis, tools, and outreach.**
+**fieldwork, data, analysis, tools, and community-outreach.**

 ---